 As for the size, the A5X package measures 165 mm² – that’s more than three times the size of the A4 package (53.3 mm²).
 For comparison, Nvidia’s Tegra 3 is 82 mm².
 Increasing the size of the package in order to squeeze in more components is really a temporary measure until Apple finally moves its chip production to TSMC’s 22-nanometer process, as rumored.

-Check out another shot right below depicting a floorplan of the previous-generation A5 package (a detailed ultra high-resolution version is here).
+Check out another shot right below depicting a floorplan of the previous-generation A5 package.

 Depicted above: The previous-generation A5 package.